arelangi/adityarelangi.com/talks/2017/may/index.md

 ![monolith inforgraphic](monolith.png)

 ???
-- Initially, that is pre-2000 and during 1990s we had the monolithic architecture
-- monolithic approach where every component is embodied in a single and often cumbersome application framework
+- Long ago we had the monolithic architecture where every component is embodied in a single and often cumbersome application framework
-- All the functionality was bundled into a single application
+- All the functionality was bundled together
 - Everyone worked on the same application
 - It wasn't modular, the system was tightly coupled
 - Re-usability meant duplicating and copy/paste
 - Maintenance, upgrades and delpoyments were hell
 - These are applications that were bound to evolve from the waterfall model
 - Although, modularity was always something we achieved for, we did not really get to achieve it until web architectures came into the picture
-- We realized monoliths aren't going to work and came up with a solution
+- We realized monoliths aren't going to work and the solution was

 class: class: center, middle,inverse